Reactive Task and Motion Planning for Robust Whole-Body Dynamic Locomotion in Constrained Environments: Preliminaries and Problem Formulation

 Given the preliminaries above, we formulate a discrete task planner synthesis problem and introduce a specific fragment of the temporal logic for the task specifications.

-\textbf{Discrete task planner synthesis problem:} Given a product transition system $\mathcal{TS}_{\rm prod}$ and a LTL$\setminus \bigcirc$ specification $\varphi$ following the assume-guarantee form [\cite{bloem2012synthesis}],
+\textbf{Discrete task planner synthesis problem:} Given a product transition system $\mathcal{TS}_{\rm prod}$ and a LTL specification $\varphi$ following the assume-guarantee form [\cite{bloem2012synthesis}],

-where $\varphi_e$ and $\varphi_q, \varphi_s$ are propositions for the admissible environment actions, the keyframe states, and the correct overall system behavior, respectively; in particular, $\varphi_s$ incorporates the behaviors of switching signal $p$ and contact configuration $s$; we synthesize a contact planner switching strategy $\gamma$ that generates only correct executions $(q, p, e, s)$, i.e., $(q, p, e, s) \models \varphi$.
+where $\varphi_e$ and $\varphi_q, \varphi_s$ are propositions for the admissible environment actions, the keyframe states, and the correct overall system behavior, respectively; in particular, $\varphi_s$ incorporates the behaviors of locomotion mode $p$ and contact action $s$; we synthesize a contact planner switching strategy $\gamma$ that generates only correct executions $(q, p, e, s)$, i.e., $(q, p, e, s) \models \varphi$.

-To make the computation tractable, we employ a fragment of LTL formulae with favorable polynomial complexity, named the Generalized Reactivity (1) (GR (1)) formulae [\cite{bloem2012synthesis}].
+To make the computation tractable, we employ a fragment of LTL formulae with a favorable polynomial complexity, named the Generalized Reactivity (1) (GR (1)) formulae [\cite{bloem2012synthesis}].
 This class of formulae is expressed as, for $v \in \{e, q, s\}$,

 where $\varphi^v_{\rm init}$ are the propositional formulae defining initial conditions. $\varphi^v_{{\rm trans},i}$ refer to the transitional propositional formulae (i.e., safety conditions) incorporating the state at next step. $\varphi^v_{{\rm goal}, i}$ are the propositional formulae describing the goals to be reached infinitely often (i.e., liveness conditions).